Photo of truly driverless car by GM

 Governor DeSantis said: "Signing this legislation paves the way for Florida to continue as a national leader in transportation innovation and technological advancement."

 Representative Jason Fischer added: "We here in Florida are pioneering the most exciting innovations in transportation.
-This bill on self-driving cars will usher in a new era of smart cities that will not only expand our economy but increase road safety and decrease traffic congestion."
+This bill on self-driving cars will usher in a new era of smart cities that will expand our economy, increase road safety, and decrease traffic congestion."

 While these goals are certainly true in an ideal world — where all vehicles on a given road are automated and able to communicate with each other — the reality is still rather different.